Cricket: Kashmir students who cheered for Pakistan face India terror law | DW | 26.10.2021

 The students and staff at two medical colleges are being probed for violating an anti-terror law.

 Police said some students and staff at the government-run colleges cheered and shouted pro-Pakistan chants during Sunday night's encounter, which took place in Dubai between the two cricketing rivals.
-Police described their behavior as "anti-national," AP news agency reported.
+Police described their behavior as "anti-national," The Associated Press news agency reported.

 Pakistan thrashed their archrivals by 10 wickets, earning their first-ever victory over India at a World Cup across all disciplines of cricket.